 Saturday, March 7, 2015

 Saturday was quite a relaxing day.
-After I finished writing I walked down to the beach to go to the Lighthouse Bar at the Promenade.
+After I finished writing I walked down to the beach to go to the bar near the lighthouse at the Promenade.
 The concert that I had seen a couple of days prior wasn’t a stand alone event.
-It was part of a festival and Saturday was extremely impressive; they had fire-dancers, but not just adults, children, too!
+It was part of a festival and Saturday was extremely impressive; among other performances they had fire-dancers, but not just adults, children, too!

-After the completion of the event, I continued to the bar and struck up a conversation with a really nice guy who works for General Motors in Detroit, who was here for a wedding.
-Because he was a car nut I explained how Certificate of Entitlement works in Singapore.
-He couldn’t believe it!
+After the completion of the event, I continued to the bar and struck up a conversation with a really nice guy who works for General Motors in Detroit and was here for a wedding.
+Because he was a car nut I explained how Certificate of Entitlement works in Singapore and he couldn’t believe it.

-Bars and clubs close at midnight at the latest here, last call is usually 11:30pm.
-On my stroll home I saw an advertisement for a rave, “Pondi Electro”, that went from 7:30pm – midnight.
+Bars and clubs close at midnight at the latest here, last call is usually 11:30pm, and on my stroll home I saw an advertisement for a rave, ‘Pondi Electro,’ and even that was advertised as only going from 7:30pm – midnight.

 Sunday, March 8, 2015

-My plan for Sunday was to move rooms, because the wifi in our room hadn’t been working.
-Anna badly needed it for work, but the only way she could use it was to move outside, but by the time she gets home there are mosquitoes everywhere.
+My plan for Sunday was to move apartments at our resort, because the wifi in our room hadn’t been working.
+Anna badly needed it for work, but the only way she could use it was to move outside, however, by the time she gets home there are mosquitoes everywhere.
 We had previously arranged to move on Sunday, but I slept in and didn’t hear the knock at the door.
 That’ll have to wait until Monday.

 Monday, March 9, 2015

 I set my alarm the night before so I wouldn’t screw up again.
-It was time to move.
-We went from this:
+It was time to move apartments and we went from this:

-We prefer the new room, especially the bathroom, the only problem is that I burnt my scalp on a spotlight in the ceiling when I entered for the first time; I have to duck to get through the doorway, but I didn’t realise that the ceiling was about the same height as me when I straightened up.
-I have to admit, though, there is one thing I am going to miss from our old room: Our painting of the Indian woman who looked to me like a ‘Thriller’-era Michael Jackson.
+We prefer the new apartment, especially the bathroom, the only problem is that I burnt my scalp on a spotlight in the ceiling when I entered through the front door for the first time; I have to duck to get through the doorway, but I didn’t realise that the ceiling was about the same height as me when I straightened up, resulting in the smell of burnt hair lingering around our new place for about 10 minutes.
+I have to admit though, there is one thing I am going to miss from our old room: Our painting of the Indian woman who looked to me like a ‘Thriller’-era Michael Jackson (right).

 Other things I did while Anna was away: